About This Course

 This is a 4-year course.
-During the first 3 years, you will follow an appropriate BSc degree course structure in one of the following: Marine Biology and Oceanography BSc.
+During the first 3 years, you will follow the same degree course structure as Marine Biology and Oceanography BSc.
 At the end of Year 2, providing a satisfactory mark has been obtained, you continue with Year 3 of the BSc course and proceed to a 4th year specialised course.
 In Year 4 you carry out a substantial piece of research which forms your Year 4 dissertation.
 You will be able to work in a staff member’s research group and will gain valuable research experience of working in a research environment.

 Why choose Bangor University for this course?

 - Our School is one of the largest university centres teaching Marine Sciences in Britain.

 - We have a £3.5m ocean-going research ship and three smaller inshore vessels.
 You may be able to collect data for your year 4 project aboard the Prince Madog and have access to the smaller vessels.